Ernzen1/guacamole-back/README.md

 # guacamole-back
-tacos is good with guacamole
+tacos are good with guacamole